-Base data and unlimited Revision data to keep track of changes and modifications of the engineering properties (nameplate, settings, etc.) of elements.
+Base Data and unlimited Revision Data IDs that keep track of the changes and modifications to the engineering properties (for example, nameplate or settings) of elements.

-These three system components are organized in an orthogonal fashion to provide you with great power and flexibility in constructing and manipulating your ETAP project.
-Using the concept of Presentation, Status Configuration, and Revision Data, you can create numerous combinations of networks of diverse configurations and varying engineering properties that allow you to fully investigate and study the behavior and characteristics of the electrical networks using one database.
-This means that there is no need to copy your database for different system configurations, 'what if' studies, etc.
+These three system components are organized in an orthogonal fashion to provide great power and flexibility in constructing and manipulating your ETAP project.
+Using this concept of Presentation, Status Configuration, and Revision Data, you can create numerous combinations of networks of diverse configurations and varying engineering properties that allow you to fully investigate and study the behavior and characteristics of the electrical networks using one database.
+This means that you do not need to copy your database for different system configurations, "What If" studies, etc.